Apixaban and St. John's Wort: Can You Take Them Together?

 What should you do?

-While on apixaban, learn the warning signs of inadequate anticoagulation: sudden one-sided weakness, facial droop, slurred speech, vision changes, severe sudden headache, chest pain, sudden shortness of breath, or new unilateral leg swelling.
-Any of these warrant immediate emergency care.
+Every day while on apixaban: Take apixaban exactly as prescribed and avoid St. John's wort in any form, including mood, stress, sleep, and general wellness products.
+Check labels for Hypericum perforatum, hypericin, or hyperforin.
+Learn the warning signs of inadequate clot protection: sudden one-sided weakness, facial droop, slurred speech, vision changes, a severe sudden headache, chest pain, sudden shortness of breath, or new swelling in one leg.
+Any of these warrants immediate emergency care.

 Which specific products are affected?